Zahra-Mazinani/Divar_Data_Processing/README.md

 # Data_Divar
-This project is about data analysis and I tried to make a model that recognized if a request in the https://divar.ir/ about car is valid or not.
+This project is about data analysis and I tried to make a model that recognize if a request in the https://divar.ir/ about car is valid or not.